Censlab/UTC-1122/README.md

 A flash with a sequence of less than 4 flashes therefore indicates either a problem with the battery manager or with the battery, or an absence of 5V power to the timer.

+## Final word on how this timer works.

+What is interesting about this device is that the way you learn how to operate is based on a few simple instructions that you just need to remember.
+In fact, a few minutes and a few manipulations allow you to understand how it works.

+Its operation is based on a few reflex gestures to adopt.It is therefore neither necessary to think about how the device works each time you want to use it, nor to struggle with options hidden in complex submenus.
+It is also not necessary to always have the user manual nearby.

+Before putting this UTC1122 timer into production, handle it, make mistakes and understand them.
+The UTC1122 will not fail (at least I hope so, I programmed it for that).